 Panoramaweg and Sunnseitenweg are two other short yet picturesque hiking trails.
 Once done with hiking and walking, you can visit the mineral museum in Teis village and the nearby Puez-Odle Nature Park.

 Santa Maddalena is the main village in Val di Funes which is home to the famous Santa Maddalena Church and the Zannes trailhead.
-For lunch, stop by at one of the alpine pasture huts that serve locally produced farm-fresh food.
+For lunch, stop by one of the alpine pasture huts that serve locally produced farm-fresh food.

 Pros and cons of staying in Val di Funes